 Biology Meets Subduction was a field-sampling program to investigate connections between microbiology, volcanic systems, and the cycling of living and dead carbon as Earth’s plates move and subduct past each other.

-Deep Carbon scientists have pondered, debated, and arrived at a consensus regarding the most important carbon-related reactions on Earth, providing a new and integrative way to explain and advance deep carbon science.
+Deep Carbon scientists pondered, debated, and arrived at a consensus regarding the most important carbon-related reactions on Earth, providing a new and integrative way to explain and advance deep carbon science.

 Carbon Mineral Evolution is a revolutionary data mining project bringing novel network analysis to the field of mineralogy.